 Sale/Transfer of Business

 Ok, you’ve worked hard for a long time building your business – now it’s time to reap the rewards of all your hard labor.
 It’s time to either pass it on to the next generation (family or management) or sell the business to an outsider.
-I can help you in the transition.
+As a Grand Rapids small business attorney and former business executive, I can help you in the transition.
 Here are some possible avenues that you might want to consider.Sale/gift to Family

 There are several estate planning vehicles available to minimize your taxes when you sell or give your business to your family.
 Which vehicle is best for you depends upon: (i) your need for cash during your retirement; (ii) your age and health (which affects the cost of life insurance on your life); (iii) your desire to maintain control of the business as long as possible; (iv) your net worth (estates under $5.45 million are not subject to estate taxes); and (iv) possibly a few other considerations.